filoruxonline/plutopoly-bot/README.md

 ## Repl.it
 If you know the above, the easiest way to get started is using [repl.it](repl.it).
 Create an account and go to new repl.
 Select import from github and paste this url: `https://github.com/filoruxonline/plutopoly-bot`
 > If you have a top right screen where you have to select a language and configure the run button.
-You have to select dart and type as run command\n
+You have to select dart and type as run command
 > dart main.dart

 You probably have the .packages file open but select the main.dart file and follow the comments there.